Delivery included within the Philippines.

 The distinction is material.

-Sterling silver is a precious metal alloy composed of 92.5% silver, combined with a small proportion of strengthening metals.
+Sterling silver is a precious metal alloy composed of 92.5% silver, combined with strengthening metals for structural integrity.

 This composition creates a material that is both: